dorochka8/autoEncoders/README.md

 Models are in **encoders** folder.
 Train loop, evaluation and sampling (VAE, gVAE) in **main.py**. \
 To show the differences between models, class "Sneaker" was chosen as an example.
 Models (except VAE) trained 1 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss()` loss.

-In RESULTS sesction provided SETUPs for models, results of training and evaluating, examples of reconstructing images.
+In RESULTS sesction provided SETUPs for models, results of training and evaluating, examples of reconstructing images, key observations and more.
 The results of the experiments are written in double manner:
 **without | with** transforms of the dataset images, where transforms are:
 ```
 transform = transforms.Compose([transforms.ToTensor(),